 If you are planning to consume the full FAR of your plot in Noida then according to the Noida By Laws you can only build 3 floors.
 Therefore the per floor coverage area comes out to be 4860/3 = 1620 sq. ft.

 Note: Balconies, Stilt Parking, Basement, Lift Shaft & Mumty are excluded from Floor area ratio (FAR) calculations according to the Noida Building Bye Laws.
 This list is not exhaustive and certain areas may get added during finalisation of drawings

-The most practical way of defining the concept of Floor Area Ratio (FAR) is through an example.
-FAR of 100 means that as a homeowner you can build a one story building on your plot or a two story building on half your plot.
-FAR of 200 means that you can build a two story building on your plot or a four story building over half of your plot, and so on.
+To explain the concept of Floor Area Ratio (FAR), we will take the help of an example.
+An FAR of 100 means that, as a homeowner in Noida, you can build a one-story building on your plot or a two-story building on half your plot.
+FAR of 200 means that you can build a two-story building on your plot or a four-story building over half of your plot, and so on.